Until a 2014, I didn’t have a data plan for my phone.

-Until earlier this summer, I didn’t even know how to check email on it.
+Until then, I didn’t even know how to check email on it.

 Let’s make a pact to be better than that, to be – at least slightly – less addicted to our phones.

 3 ways to be less obsessed with your phone

 1. Leave it in the car

 The number one reason I have a smartphone is that gorgeous, voice-guided GPS.
 I fail at maps and I don’t understand cardinal directions.
 (Whenever people say ‘Turn north off of 94″ I want to say “You know I don’t understand that.
 What if the sun’s down?
 JUST SAY RIGHT OR LEFT, A-HOLE.”)

 But once I get to my destination, I could probably just go ahead and leave my phone in the glove compartment of my locked car.
 Unless we’re expecting a super important call or text, I imagine we could all be safely separated from our phones for two or three hours.

 Every time I’d see that little icon notifying me of a new email, I’d immediately feel slightly less calm and slightly less present in the moment.
 Did I miss a client deadline?
 Was my grandma okay?
 Did I finally hear back about that amazing sofa on Craigslist?